All posts by Tara Newsom

 Educator leaders participating in the “Becoming Titans in Civics & History” professional development opportunity completed their two-week academy with a community engagement project at the Florida Dream Center.

-St. Petersburg College has been a long time partner with the Florida Dream Center, who serves those in need in the Lealman area.
-They have community based projects that serve Pinellas County including Adopt a Block, helping neighborhoods and individuals one block at a time, utilize a mobile food pantry to fight food insecurity, support resident advocacy, and prepare for job readiness.
+St. Petersburg College has been a long-time partner with the Florida Dream Center, which serves those in need in the Lealman area.
+It has community-based projects that serve Pinellas County, including Adopt a Block, helping neighborhoods and individuals one block at a time, utilizing a mobile food pantry to fight food insecurity, supporting resident advocacy, and preparing for job readiness.

-The Center for Civic Learning & Community Engagement is developing community engaged projects for each of SPC’s Career & Academic Communities.
-This will help high school students explore their career interest while seeing how they can also serve their community.
+The Center for Civic Learning & Community Engagement is developing community-engaged projects for each of SPC’s Career & Academic Communities.
+This will help high school students explore their career interests while seeing how they can also serve their community.

 For more information, please contact Tara Newsom at newsom.tara@spcollege.edu.